veisha/arithmethicDragAndDropUI/README.md

 DESCRIBE users; //for verification if the table is created properly

-NOTEEEEEEEEEEEEEEEEEEE: OR JUST open/double click the run_query.bat on the SQL things folder
+NOTEEEEEEEEEEEEEEEEEEE: OR JUST open/double click the run_query.bat on the SQL things folderadasda